janclod/REST-example/README.md

 The Postgresql instance must have a username `geodjango` (password `geodjango`).

-The Postgresql instance must contain a DB named `test`.
+The Postgresql instance must contain a DB named `test` with postgis extension (more info [here](https://docs.djangoproject.com/en/5.0/ref/contrib/gis/install/postgis/)).

 The `geodjango` username must own the `test` DB and have create/read/write rights.